isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-English Nursery Rhymes with a Malay Spin .md

 Although a prolific writer, little is known about Hamilton, except that he spent part of his life in Teluk Belanga, Penang, where he learnt Malay and became familiar with the “kampong” way of life.7 It was also reported that he used to serve in the Federated Malay States Police as an officer, and was also a linguist, botanist and author of several Malay text books.8

-As indicated in the book’s preface,
-Hamilton published several other titles such as Easy Malay Vocabulary, Malay Sonnets,
-Malay Proverbs, Rubaiyat Omar Khayyam
-(a Malay rendition of Edward Fitzgerald’s
-English translation of poems by the Persian poet, Omar Khayyam), and Sang Lomri (a
-Malay translation of the European medieval tale Reynard the Fox).
+As indicated in the book’s preface, Hamilton published several other titles such as *Easy Malay Vocabulary, Malay Sonnets, Malay Proverbs, Rubaiyat Omar Khayyam* (a Malay rendition of Edward Fitzgerald’s English translation of poems by the Persian poet, Omar Khayyam), and *Sang Lomri* (a Malay translation of the European medieval tale *Reynard the Fox*).

-The National Librar y’s copy of
-Haji’s Book of Malayan Nursery Rhymes bears a Raffles Library stamp dated 29
-May 1940.
-The book was republished in 1947 by the Sydney-based Australasian Publishing, and again in 1956 by Donald Moore for Eastern Universities
-Press in Singapore.
-In 1985, Times Book
-International published a revised edition with a new title: Haji’s Book of Favourite
+The National Librar y’s copy of *Haji’s Book of Malayan Nursery Rhymes* bears a Raffles Library stamp dated 29 May 1940.
+The book was republished in 1947 by the Sydney-based Australasian Publishing, and again in 1956 by Donald Moore for Eastern Universities Press in Singapore.
+In 1985, Times Book International published a revised edition with a new title: *Haji’s Book of Favourite Nursery Rhymes*.

-Nursery Rhymes.
+– Written by Ang Seow Leng

+#### **NOTES**